 8. How often is interest paid on USDC?

-Staking rewards depend on the platform holding your USDC rather than USDC itself.
-For investors who stake their USDC with Coinbase, the rewards are paid once a month based on your staked amount from the month before.
+Staking rewards depend on the platform holding your USDC rather than the USDC itself.
+For investors who stake their USDC with Coinbase, the rewards are paid once a month based on the amount you staked the month before.

 9. Can you sell USD Coin for cash?